-Alexander’s Bar & Kitchen offers an entirely new concept that is yours to share.
+Alexander’s Grand Cafe, Bar & Terrace offers an entirely new concept that is yours to share.
 We’re proud to have developed a relaxed, social fine-dining experience with day to evening dining including Prix Fixe and A La Carte menus and a vibrant bar scene.
 Our aim has been to create a space inspired by the very best of European culture, where you can linger for hours on end and enjoy a full day to night experience – both inside and outside on our year-round heated terraces.

 Our Grade II listed building at the top Skipton High Street has so much to offer – the longer you stay the more you’ll discover, and the more you discover the longer you’ll stay.

 Following in the footsteps of their aristocratic Grand Tour forebears, many Victorian and Edwardian ladies and gentleman made their way across the world.
 Alexander was one of many budding explorers.
 Captivated by exotic flavours, aromas and visual feasts, Alexander the intrepid explorer began sending home new recipes and ingredients along with plant specimens, flowers and even wildlife.